FAQs & TERMS

 Call Time - the time you are supposed to report to a rehearsal/performance.

-Callbacks - after everyone has auditioned, the staff may hold callbacks for specific parts in the Spring Musical.
+Callbacks - after everyone has auditioned, the staff may hold callbacks for specific parts in the musical.
 Only some people will be asked to attend callbacks.
 Students called back are encouraged to review character descriptions and listen to some of the songs from the show.
 At callbacks, students will be taught songs from the show and asked to read scenes from the show.

 Conflicts - any time you are going to miss 75% of the rehearsal.
 Leaving early or late for rehearsal must be cleared in advance and will be handled on a case-by-case basis.
 If you find that with your active schedule of other things (sports, lessons, etc.) that you will have more than 3 conflicts, you may want to reconsider participating.